LearnCube/virtualclassroomclient/PRODUCTION.md

 classConfig | object | no | Contains specific options about the class |

 #### Returns
 The constructor returns the DOM element passed in as the first parameter.
-Event listeners can be attached to this element to handle custom events dispatched from the LearnCube Virtual Client.
+Event listeners can be attached to this element to handle custom events dispatched from the LearnCube Virtual Classroom Client.

 <br/>
 <br/>